botfront/botfront/botfront/docs/guide/getting-started/rasa-stack.md

 A room for 2 adults
 ```

-And train it.

-::: tip
+::: tip Note
-Make sure to add at least 2 intents if you are missing one, you can go on the Chit Chat tab and select any intent along with the already selected `inform_guest`.
+We're assuming you still have the training data from the Quick Start guide.
+If not, make sure you have at least data for 2 intents.
+You can always add some from the Chit Chat.
 :::

 <video autoplay muted loop width="740" controls>